-Top 5 3rd Quarter Trades of WH - GuruFocus.com
+Top 5 3rd Quarter Trades of Wh - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were WHITTIER TRUST CO’s top five trades of the quarter.
+According to GuruFocus data, these were Whitcomb & Hess, Inc.’s top five trades of the quarter.

-During the quarter, WHITTIER TRUST CO bought 37,989 shares of ARCA:IVV for a total holding of 415,254.
-The trade had a 0.29% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $397.41.
+During the quarter, Whitcomb & Hess, Inc. bought 27,340 shares of ARCA:VEA for a total holding of 706,125.
+The trade had a 0.45% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.64.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.29 and a price-book ratio of 3.43.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.21 and a price-book ratio of 1.37.

-During the quarter, WHITTIER TRUST CO bought 158,110 shares of ARCA:XBI for a total holding of 264,625.
-The trade had a 0.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $84.31.
+During the quarter, Whitcomb & Hess, Inc. bought 11,001 shares of ARCA:SPYG for a total holding of 350,381.
+The trade had a 0.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.14.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Biotech ETF has a price-book ratio of 3.42.
+In terms of valuation, SPDR Portfolio S&P 500 Growth ETF has a price-earnings ratio of 21.54 and a price-book ratio of 6.21.

-WHITTIER TRUST CO reduced their investment in NAS:IBB by 99,645 shares.
-The trade had a 0.23% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $124.02.
+During the quarter, Whitcomb & Hess, Inc. bought 24,620 shares of ARCA:EMLC for a total holding of 292,279.
+The trade had a 0.25% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $23.72.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.